 “...Users are expecting a seamless omnichannel experience.
 It's a standard, not a bonus”.

 In fact, according to Google around 85% of online shoppers start a purchase on one device and finish it on another.
 This statistic from Google reinforces the point Carissa is making.
 Omni-channel marketing is not a perk, it is essential.

 Every platform should be showing the same outputs.
 If you have just made a purchase this should be reflected throughout your devices.

 “...data should be always synced web to mobile … Users get pissed off when they have to redo the same things when switching to phone if the same things do not appear on mobile.”
 Ameer Haider, Novatore Solutions

-The Starbucks rewards app can be recognized as a top performer when it comes to omni-channel marketing experiences.
+The Starbucks rewards app can be recognised as a top performer when it comes to omnichannel marketing experiences.
 They have both online and offline channels.
 When a purchase is made you get a free rewards card, however, this is not a traditional customer loyalty program.
 Starbucks makes it possible to check and reload your card via phone, website, in-store, or on the app.

 Any changes to your profile or card are updated across all channels, in REAL-TIME!

 No longer do you need to panic standing in line to get a coffee when you realise you don’t have enough on your balance.
 All you need to do is reload it and the cashier will know it’s been updated by the time you swipe your card.